Case Study Of Apple Inc.

 Conclusion

-Apple’s brand value has been widely recognized around the world and has been the world’s most valuable brand for many times, which indicates that Apple has significant advantages in brand building and market value management.
-Apple’s finacial health and profitablity have always been higlhy valued by market.
+Apple’s brand value has been widely recognized around the world and has been the world’s most valuable brand many times, which indicates that Apple has significant advantages in brand building and market value management.
+Apple’s financial health and profitability have always been highly valued by the market.